LEAP-Systems/spatial-codec/README.md

 ```
 Note that the `frames` argument will be automatically set to 1 regardless of the value passed if the `bitarray` argument is specified.

 Once the script completes it will generate a `plotly` figure using your native browser.
-The initial frame will show a superposition of spatial bit mapping for all generated frames.
-Using the slider you can view a specific frames spatial mapping.
-Each point represents a bit that is has a `state=True`.
-The connecting lines follow the sequence in which the 1D bitarray constructs the 3D spatial bit map.
-By default mapping of the MSB of the bitarray is at `(0,0,0)` with the corresponding LSB at `(0,0,dim-1)` where `dim` is the user specified matrix dimension.
+The initial frame will show a superposition of spatial maps for all generated frames.
+Using the slider you can view spatial maps for individual frames.
+The connecting lines follow the sequence in which the 1D bitarray constructs the 3D spatial map.
+By default mapping orientation (``SpatialCodec.orient = 0``), the MSB of the bitarray is at `(0,0,0)` with the corresponding LSB at `(0,0,dim-1)` where `dim` is the user specified matrix dimension.

 <a name="lic"></a>